 What factors are considered in a home appraisal?

-Generally, an appraiser will conduct an in-person assessment of the home before stacking it up against sales of nearby comparable homes, also known as “comps.”
+Generally, an appraiser will conduct an in-person assessment of the home before stacking it up against sales of nearby comparable properties, also known as “comps.”
 If the home has better amenities or more rooms than the comps, it will probably have a higher appraised value.

 Appraisers may consider the following factors when comparing a home to its comps: